scHarvey/resume/README.md

 ## Projects Highlights

+## March 2019 - December 2020 - Frontier (Wellmark's Customer Service implementation of Dynamics 365)
+> Worked with business and technical stakeholders to analyze project needs/requirements.
+Worked with consulting team from both Accenture to design the best solution for fitting Dynamics 365 into our enterprise.
+Designed a holistic solution that involved moving data into Dynamics environment on both batch and near real time timelines, creating custom applications, launched from within Dynamics, to give users a better view into Wellmark data that was not suitable for storage in Dynamics, and data export processes for both syncing changes within Dynamics back to Wellmark systems and for analytics/reporting.
+Then worked with a Cognizant consulting team to build the AWS based pipelines to enable the overall design.
+This involved creating several new enterprise patterns that have become standards for reuse in the organization and helped drive the enterprise adoption of SNS/SQS and Lambda.
 ## February 2018 - February 2019 - [MyWellmark](https://www.wellmark.com/mywellmark)
-> Architected and provided developer oversight and governance to the rebuilding of Wellmark's member portal from a .Net application with on premises servers and APIs to an angular front end with node APIs built within an AWS cloud.
+> Designed solutions and provided developer oversight and governance to the rebuilding of Wellmark's member portal from a .Net application with on premises servers and APIs to an angular front end with node APIs built within an AWS cloud.
 Utilizes Cloudfront, S3, API Gateway, Lambda, ECS, DynamoDB, RDS.

 ### Sept 2016 - Nov 2016 - Waukee APEX Program